Shubhamgiri16/personal-finance-advisor-bot-shubham/README.md

 - **Savings Goals:**
   - New Laptop: Target ₹60,000 | Saved ₹35,000 (58.3%)
   - Emergency Fund: Target ₹1,00,000 | Saved ₹42,000 (42.0%)

+This project is not done by virtual environment for running this paste this command in powershell new terminal cd "C:\Users\om\Documents\Advisor bot Shubham" .\venv\Scripts\Activate.ps1 python backend\app.py

+2nd step again in new terminal cd "C:\Users\om\Documents\Advisor bot Shubham\frontend" npm run dev

+and it will run